hadjoullis/on_demand_garbage_collector/README.md

 # on_demand_garbage_collector
-- Achieving temporal safety blocks in C. Essentially creating an on demand conservative garbage collector, which aims to defend against Use-After-Free bugs.
+- Achieving temporal safety blocks in C. Essentially creating an on demand conservative garbage collector (simple _mark & sweep_), which aims to defend against Use-After-Free bugs.
 The idea, is that since most **UAF** bugs occur inside code that handles user input, we can apply the overhead of a garbage collector to only that portion of code, thus, not affecting the rest of the program
 - A program can be in two states:
     * temporal unsafety
     * temporal safety